SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - If someone has paid you already, they're less likely to drop out because the money has already been spent.

 ### Tournament Spirits

-Especially in tourneys, ask questions about rounds, constantly acknowledge their existence, judging feels really lonely otherwise
+Debate tournaments have a stark difference between expectations and reality for anyone new to them.
+If you don't educate Especially in tourneys, ask questions about rounds, constantly acknowledge their existence, judging feels really lonely otherwise